Erectile Dysfunction: Testosterone Replacement Therapy

 - Find a local Urologist in your town

 Testosterone is a hormone produced by the testicles and is responsible for the proper development of male sexual characteristics.
-Testosterone is also important for maintaining muscle bulk, adequate levels of red blood cells, bone growth, sense of well-being and sexual function.
+Testosterone is also important for maintaining muscle bulk, adequate levels of red blood cells, memory, bone growth, sense of well-being and sexual function.

 Inadequate production of testosterone is not a common cause of erectile dysfunction; however, when ED does occur due to decreased testosterone production, testosterone replacement therapy may improve the problem.